josemotta/IoT.Starter.Pi.Lumi/README.md

 #### Home Intelligence with Raspberry Pi

-### IoT.Starter.Pi.Thing for a Universal Remote Control
+### An embryo for Home Intelligence using Raspberry Pi with Linux powered by Lirc.

 ## Introduction